j0py/Tidy/README.md

 # Tidy
 Tidal Cycles syntax for SuperCollider

 Tidy can combine function/mini-notation-pattern pairs inside the SuperCollider Interpreter almost like you can in Tidal Cycles.
-I like the syntax and "tidyness" of Tidal Cycles a lot, but i want to use it in SuperCollider and be able to add/change things myself, without having to learn Haskell from scratch.
+I like the syntax and "tidyness" of Tidal Cycles a lot, but i want to use it in SuperCollider and be able to add/change things myself, without having to learn Haskell.

-First i wrote a mini-notation parser, JSMini, and this resulted in the "Pmini" quark, where you can use mini-notation in a SuperCollider pattern.
-The Tidy quark needs the mini-notation parser too, so you need to install the Pmini quark if you wish to install the Tidy quark.
+First i wrote a mini-notation parser which resulted in the "Pmini" quark, where you can use the Tidal Cycles mini-notation in a SuperCollider pattern.
+The Tidy quark needs the mini-notation parser too, so you need to install the Pmini quark together with the Tidy quark.

 ## Usage example